Liquidations: DeFi on a Knife-edge: Introduction

-\point{Contributions} This paper makes the following contributions: \begin{itemize} \item We present an abstract framework to reason about the state of PLFs. \item We provide an open-source implementation\footnote{Anonymized for blind-review} of the proposed framework for Compound, one of the largest PLFs in terms of total locked funds. \item We perform an empirical analysis on the historical data for Compound, from \StartDate to \EndDate and make the following observations: i) despite increases in the number of suppliers and borrowers the total funds locked is mostly accounted for by a small subset of participants; ii) the introduction of Compound's governance token had protocol-wide implications as liquidation risk increased as a consequence of higher risk-seeking behavior of participants; iii) liquidators became significantly more efficient over time, liquidating over 70\% of liquidable positions instantly. \item Using our findings, we demonstrate how interaction between protocols' incentive structures can directly result in unexpected risks to participants. \end{itemize}
+\item We perform an empirical analysis on the historical data for Compound, from \StartDate to \EndDate and make the following observations: \begin{enumerate*}[label={(\roman*)}] \item despite increases in the number of suppliers and borrowers, the total funds locked are mostly accounted for by a small subset of participants; \item the introduction of Compound's governance token had protocol-wide implications as liquidation risk increased in consequence of higher risk-seeking behavior of participants; \item liquidators became significantly more efficient over time, liquidating over 70\% of liquidable positions instantly. \end{enumerate*}

+\item Using our findings, we demonstrate how interaction between protocols' incentive structures can directly result in unexpected risks to participants. \end{itemize}